 To provide some context, it is worth asking a few questions about why we do paging.
 On the HTML web, paging was critical because results needed to be rendered in HTML and too many results create a large HTML page.
 Web browsers are often slow at rendering large HTML pages and that makes users wait.
 Research has shown that users don’t wait.

 With Web APIs, there does not need to be a direct correlation between data retrieved and data rendered to a user.
 What gets sent over the wire is just data and can use a more efficient format than HTML.
 So when do we need to start getting the server to page data that is returned?
 How much is too much?

-Unfortunately, "how much" is one of those it depends questions.
-However, consider the fact that Google's guidelines for banner ads is that they should be less than 150K.
+Unfortunately, “how much” is one of those depends on questions.
+However, consider the fact that Google’s guidelines for banner ads are that they should be less than 150K.
 You can fit a whole lot of content in a 150K JSON payload.

 I find that it is always worth reviewing the characteristics of the data you are returning and asking the question, is there some natural property of the data that would be more effective at sub-dividing the data into smaller chunks?

 The most obvious example is with a list of names.
 Many contact manager-type applications will group contacts by the first letter of either the first name or last name.
 Using alphabetic ordering creates 26 “pages” of data.
 This makes it much easier for a user to jump to the page that contains the person they are looking for.

 It is true that using the alphabet to page through names, limits you to only 26 pages (assuming you don’t use two letters, which would be a bit weird), however even with just those pages, my estimate is you could still return a list of 30,000 names in a JSON document and still be smaller than the 150K banner ad.
 With compression, you could return far more.